Knowing what Benzodiazepine Addiction Looks Like

 What are Benzodiazepines?

-A simple search on the internet will reveal to you just how many people are struggling and wanting to get off of benzodiazepines.
-The thing is, it takes time and effort to do it.
-A lot of people go through agonizing pain and frustration in the process.
-For those who are unaware, benzodiazepines such as Xanax and Valium are very hard to get off of.
-Even if you make sure that you taper off of them (meaning that you lessen your dose over time), you can still experience horrible withdrawal symptoms such as:
+Any simple search on the internet will reveal to you just how many people are struggling and wanting to get off of benzodiazepines.
+The thing is, it takes time and effort to do it, and it can be potentially life threatening.
+A lot of people go through agonizing pain and frustration in the process with benzo detox at home.

 - Loss of appetite